 Another reason acrylic domes comfortably win the colour category is the long-lasting clarity that acrylic maintains regardless of its location.
 On the other hand, when exposed to UV rays for prolonged periods of time, the colouring on polycarbonate domes can diminish and develop a yellow hue if not a UV stable grade of polycarbonate.

 For that reason, if your plastic dome is intended to remain outdoors for long periods of time then acrylic is likely to be the best material to use for your dome.
 We provide a wide selection of domes and plastic constructions suitable for both indoor and outdoor applications.
-Our team are always on hand to help you decide you next project and the best type of material for you to utilise.
+Our team are always on hand to help you decide on your next project and the best type of material for you to utilise, so you can come to an informed decision when choosing polycarbonate vs acrylic.

-When new, the difference in transparency is difficult to distinguish with acrylic marginally the clearer.
+When new, the difference in transparency is difficult to distinguish when looking at polycarbonate vs acrylic with acrylic marginally the clearer.
 However, as time passes, if your plastic dome is outdoors, the yellow hue that unprotected polycarbonate domes develop over several years will seriously hinder its transparency.
 Also, as both materials slightly lose their transparency over time, acrylic can be polished to regain its clarity whereas this is not possible with polycarbonate.

 From the several categories discussed above, you can see that each of these plastics have both advantages and disadvantages to their use.
 The properties that acrylic carries make it more naturally suited to be used for camera domes and similar devices and applications.
 Acrylics noticeably impressive optics coupled with its hardness and relatively low cost make it the perfect material.
 On the other hand, polycarbonate is more suited for differing applications.
 Its impact absorbent properties make it the ideal solution for playground domes and other highly abused domes.

 Both acrylic and polycarbonate can also be used for a variety of other purposes and are not exclusive to the uses discussed in this blog post.
-If you have a query regarding the acrylic domes or polycarbonate domes contact an expert at Talbot Designs today on 020 8346 8515.
-Alternatively, you can reach out to us via our email email@example.com.
+If you have a query regarding the acrylic domes or polycarbonate domes we offer and would like some assistance when considering polycarbonate vs acrylic, contact an expert at Talbot Designs today on 020 8346 8515.
+Alternatively, you can reach out to us via our email firstname.lastname@example.org.